stevomatthews/Spoon-Knife/test-toc.md

 - a lower 16-bit field reserved for **extension flags**

 The **extension flags** field should have the following value:
- - in an `URQ_CONCLUSION` message, it should contain the combination of extension flags (`HS_EXT_` prefix)
+ - in an `URQ_CONCLUSION` message, it should contain a combination of extension flags (with the `HS_EXT_` prefix)
  - in an `URQ_INDUCTION` message sent back by the Listener it should contain `SrtHSRequest::SRT_MAGIC_CODE` (0x4A17)
  - in all other cases it should be 0.

-The **encryption flags** currently occupy only 3 bits and they comprise a declaration of "advertised PB key length".
-Whichever site declares the `PBKEYLEN` will be advertising it.
-Therefore this will contain the value taken from the `SRTO_PBKEYLEN` option, divided by 8, so the possible values are:
+The **encryption flags** currently occupy only 3 out of 16 bits, which are used to advertise a value for `PBKEYLEN` (packet based key length).
+This value is taken from the `SRTO_PBKEYLEN` option, divided by 8, giving possible values of:
  - 2 (AES-128)
  - 3 (AES-192)
  - 4 (AES-256)
  - 0 (PBKEYLEN not advertised)

-The `PBKEYLEN` advertisement is required due to the fact that the Sender should decide the `PBKEYLEN`, but in HSv5 the Sender might be the Responder.
+The `PBKEYLEN` advertisement is required due to the fact that while the Sender should decide the `PBKEYLEN`, in HSv5 the Sender might be the Responder.
 Therefore `PBKEYLEN` is advertised to the Initiator so that it gets this value before it starts creating the SEK on its side, to be then sent to the Responder.

+**REMINDER:** Initiator and Responder roles are assigned differently in HSv4 and HSv5.

+- For HSv4:
+  - Initiator = `SRTO_SENDER` socket option set to true.
+  - Responder = `SRTO_SENDER` socket option set to false.
+- For HSv5:
+  - Initiator = Caller (but may be Listener during Rendezvous handshake)
+  - Responder = Listener (but may be Caller during Rendezvous handshake)

+See the section on [Initiator and Responder](#initiator-and-responder) above.

-The specification of `PBKEYLEN` is decided by the sender.
-When the transmission is bidirectional, this value must be agreed upon at the outset because when both are set, the Responder wins.
+The specification of `PBKEYLEN` is decided by the Sender.When the transmission is bidirectional, this value must be agreed upon at the outset because when both are set, the Responder wins.
 For Caller-Listener connections it is reasonable to set this value on the Listener only.
-In the case of Rendezvous the only reasonable approach is to decide upon the correct value from the different sources and to set it on both parties (note that AES-128 is the default).
+In the case of Rendezvous the only reasonable approach is to decide upon the correct value from the different sources and to set it on both parties (note that **AES-128** is the default).

 [Return to top of page](#srt-handshake)

 ## The Caller-Listener Handshake

 This section describes the handshaking process where a Listener is waiting for an incoming packet on a bound UDP port, which should be an SRT